 This action has been revised for the current certification cycle.
-A version of this action from the prior program year is available for comparison.
+The previous version of this action is available for comparison.
 Edits are highlighted in yellow.
-(Last updated 2020)
+(Last updated 2024)

 Objective

 Plan for and implement projects to protect and enhance natural resources and habitats.